crafter23456/NachoSpigot/README.md

 [KigPaper-0191] Don't calculate initial light if not requested [KigPaper-0220] Entity: Use EnumMap in CraftPlayer#playEffect()

-[FlamePaper-0102] Fixed chunk memory leak [FlamePaper-0103] Limit CraftChatMessage iterations [FlamePaper-0104] Return last slot by default
+[FlamePaper-0024] Don't unload chunk if it contains an entity that loads chunks [FlamePaper-0102] Fixed chunk memory leak [FlamePaper-0103] Limit CraftChatMessage iterations [FlamePaper-0104] Return last slot by default